bstaber/rustineers/book/src/INTRODUCTION.md

 - Partial Differential Equations (PDEs)
 - And other topics from engineering and physics

 Each chapter centers around a specific scientific algorithm or computational problem.
-We explore how to implement it idiomatically in Rust—sometimes in multiple styles.
+We explore how to implement it idiomatically in Rust and sometimes in multiple styles.

+Hopefully, we manage to go through the [core concepts of Rust](https://youtu.be/06CVZKbNvgE?list=PLLWK4pUHYDYSnFTR7PPPAN1YtDgbP9h_z), namely:
+- Ownership / borrowing
+- Data types
+- Traits
+- Modules
+- Error handling
+- Macros

+Most examples being with [Rust's standard library](https://doc.rust-lang.org/std/) which seems to be a solid foundation for learning both the language and its ecosystem.

 ## Difficulty Levels